Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain for fire sprinkler systems has a moderate level of risk.
-While this risk is unlikely to affect the supply of fire sprinkler systems, parts and components, it may impact the prices buyers ultimately pay.
-Fire sprinkler systems are primarily constructed from plastic piping, metal valves and brass...
+The supply chain for fire sprinkler systems displays a moderate level of risk.
+While this moderate risk level is unlikely to affect the supply of fire sprinkler systems, parts and components, it is likely to influence the prices buyers ultimately pay.
+Fire sprinkler systems are primarily constructed from plastic...
 Subscribe to learn more.